Sports Coach Logo Sports Coach Training Principles Fitness Components

 Know when to give one-on-one attention

-If your gym is small, you want to make sure that you take the time to get to know your potential members.
-One-on-one attention can help create an atmosphere that will draw people to your facility.
+If your gym is small, you should take time to get to know your potential members.
+One-on-one attention can create an atmosphere that will draw people to your facility.
 You could do this by having them sign up sheets separate from the main brochure (so that you can collect names) and making time for in-person follow-up sessions.

 Tips To Make Brochures Visually Engaging

-When creating your gym brochure, one other important thing is that you want it to be visually engaging.
+When creating your gym brochure, you also want it to be visually engaging.
 Gym brochures are often stuffed with text and offer few pictures or colour opportunities.
-It can make them difficult to read, which will lead to the potential member disregarding the information provided within.
+This can make them difficult to read, which will lead to potential members disregarding the information provided within.

 Here are some tips for making your gym brochure visually engaging:

-• Use a catchy headline for the cover of the brochure and make it short and to the point (it should be no more than 4 or 5 words).
+• Use a catchy headline for the brochure's cover.
+Make it short and to the point (no more than 4 or 5 words).

-• Have plenty of white space on your pages.
-People like breathing room, which will make your gym brochure easier to read.
+• Have plenty of white space on your pages — people like breathing room, and this will make your gym brochure easier to read.

 • Highlight the essential information, such as your prices or what differentiates you from other gyms.